digitalcytometry/ecotyper/README.md

 **diffuse large B cell lymphoma** (DLBCL), in a downsampled version of a [scRNA-seq dataset](https://www.nature.com/articles/s41588-020-0636-z) from colorectal cancer specimens, and a downsampled version of a scRNA-seq dataset from lymphoma specimens, respectively.
+Plese note that the recovery procedure described in this tutorial can also be applied on user-defined cell states and ecotypes, derived as described in Tutorials 4-6.

 ### 2.1.
 Recovery of **Carcinoma** Cell States and Ecotypes in scRNA-seq Data